mariadb-corporation/build-scripts-vagrant/BUILD_TEST_DEBUG.md

 * Test VMs set _centos\_7\_libvirt-mariadb-10.0-permanent_

 Build and test Jenkins jobs generate e-mails with results report.
-Test run logs are store on host server http://max-tst-01.mariadb.com/LOGS/
+In addition, test run logs are stored [here](http://max-tst-01.mariadb.com/LOGS/).

 ## Accessing _max-tst-01_

 Jenkins running on _max-tst-01_ can only be accessed from localhost.
-In order to be able to access it from your computer, an ssh tunnel needs to be setup
+In order to be able to access it from your computer, an ssh tunnel needs to be setup.

-First ensure that your public key is available on _max-tst-01_ Then setup the ssh tunnel:
+* Ensure that your public key is available on _max-tst-01_.
+* Then setup the ssh tunnel:
 ```
 $ ssh -f -N -L 8089:127.0.0.1:8089 vagrant@max-tst-01.mariadb.com
 ```